pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"no-classmethod-decorator"+OR+"R0202")

 ### [R0203](#R0203) (no-staticmethod-decorator)<a name="R0203"></a>
-Consider using a decorator instead of calling staticmethod Used when a static method is defined without using the decorator syntax.
+Consider using a decorator instead of calling staticmethod.

+Used when a static method is defined without using the decorator syntax.

 **:x: Incorrect code**